modernTalker/Algorithms-MIPT/MaximumFlow/EdmondsKarp/README.md

 ## Edmonds-Karp Algorithm

-The provided code implements the Edmonds-Karp algorithm to compute the maximum flow within a flow network.
+The code implements the Edmonds-Karp algorithm to compute the maximum flow within a flow network.
 Similar to the Dinic algorithm, this algorithm efficiently finds the maximum flow from a source to a sink within a flow network, making it crucial in solving diverse network flow optimization problems.

 * #### Edge Struct
   The Edge structure characterizes an edge, encapsulating attributes such as source, destination, capacity, and current flow through the edge.